 In March 2020, we modified our business practices and transitioned to a full-time, virtual work environment in which all employees were encouraged to work from their place of residence if their job functions allowed, and all work-related travel was temporarily discontinued.
 A significant portion of the physicians' offices in which our territory managers detail XHANCE either were closed, had reduced patient flow or temporarily stopped sales representatives' visits, which has hindered our ability to detail XHANCE to physicians' offices.
-Late in the first quarter of 2020, we began to observe an adverse impact of the COVID-19 pandemic on XHANCE prescription growth and net revenues, and subsequently withdrew our previous XHANCE revenue guidance for 2020.
-This adverse impact was most pronounced during the "shelter-in-place" mitigation efforts that were prevalent from late-March through May 2020.
-Where permitted by governmental requirements and the policies of physician offices, our territory managers began to return to in-person detailing of physicians in May and June 2020, however, many restrictions remain and some physicians' offices are not seeing sales representatives.
-If our territory managers continue to have a limited ability to meet with physicians and if patients' visits to doctors continue to be limited, XHANCE prescription growth and net revenues will continue to be adversely impacted.
-In addition, changes in insurance coverage or reimbursement levels by governmental authorities, private health insurers and other third-party payors, or in the type of such coverage held by patients, due to the impacts of the COVID-19 pandemic, including the related increase in unemployment in the U.S., may negatively impact XHANCE prescription growth and net revenues.
+Late in the first quarter of 2020, we began to observe an adverse impact of the COVID-19 pandemic on XHANCE prescription growth and net revenues, and we subsequently withdrew our previous XHANCE revenue guidance for 2020.
+This adverse impact on our revenues was most pronounced during the "shelter-in-place" mitigation efforts that were prevalent from late-March through May 2020.
+Where permitted by governmental requirements and the policies of physician offices, our territory managers began to return to in-person detailing of physicians in May and June 2020, however, many restrictions remain and some physicians' offices are still not accepting visits from sales representatives and others are limiting or placing restrictions on visits, which has negatively impacted our ability to drive prescription growth from the physicians targeted by our sales representatives.
+If our territory managers continue to have a limited ability to meet in person with physicians and if patients' visits to doctors continue to be limited, XHANCE prescription growth and net revenues will continue to be adversely impacted.
+In addition, reduced patients visiting physicians offices, changes in insurance coverage or reimbursement levels by governmental authorities, private health insurers and other third-party payors, or in the type of such coverage held by patients, due to the impacts of the COVID-19 pandemic, including the impact on U.S. unemployment rates, may also negatively impact XHANCE prescription growth

-The duration and magnitude of the negative impact from the COVID-19 pandemic on XHANCE net revenues could also affect our ability to meet the net revenue threshold to draw the remaining \$20.0 million of additional capital under our Pharmakon Note Purchase Agreement and to remain in compliance with our revenue covenants.
-Furthermore, capital markets in the U.S. and around the world have also been negatively impacted by COVID-19, which may harm our business, including our ability to obtain future financing.
+The duration and magnitude of the negative impact from the COVID-19 pandemic on consolidated XHANCE net revenues could also affect our ability to remain in compliance with our financial covenants.
+Furthermore, capital markets in the U.S. and around the world have also been negatively impacted by COVID-19; if market conditions continue to be volatile, it may harm our business, including our ability to obtain future financing.